ddiem-ri-4D/epiTCR/README.md

 # epiTCR
-A highly sensitive predictor for TCR-peptide binding
+epiTCR is a highly sensitive predictor for TCR-peptide binding. epiTCR uses TCR CDR3b sequences and peptide sequences as input.
+Additionally, users can also provide full length MHC to the tool.
+The output produces the predicted binding probability.

 ## Requirements